 - Working with the developers to create a CircleCI re-usable orb to centralize the code needed to support GitOps and deploy new application versions to the cluster

 - Moving 10 of their workloads to EKS.
-As Blue Sentry was getting The Getty team up to speed, six of these were a joint effort, with The Getty taking increasing responsibility with each new deployment.
-The final four workload deployments were handled completely by Getty with Blue Sentry observing.
-In this way, Getty demonstrated the skills acquisition and repeatability of all the work done for the initial applications
+As Blue Sentry Cloud was getting their team up to speed, six of these were a joint effort, with them taking increasing responsibility with each new deployment.
+The final four workload deployments were handled completely by their team with Blue Sentry Cloud observing.
+In this way, they demonstrated the skills acquisition and repeatability of all the work done for the initial applications

-The IaC approach that has been deployed allows The Getty engineers to quickly make infrastructure changes while ensuring security and repeatability across environments.
+The IaC approach that has been deployed allows their engineers to quickly make infrastructure changes while ensuring security and repeatability across environments.
 Maintaining this discipline will also greatly reduce the burden of audit and compliance.
-The 12-factor methodology and integrated gitflow tools allow Getty to quickly test and deploy new features without compromising reliability or security.
+The 12-factor methodology and integrated gitflow tools allow them to quickly test and deploy new features without compromising reliability or security.

 “We have gone from months to minutes in the time it takes to make a successful change,” said David Newbury, head of software.
 “But the best thing is we are now self-sufficient and fully capable of migrating our remaining portfolio.
 We could not have asked for a better partner to get us started.”